McCartney II: Reissues

 The initial issue of McCartney on compact disc featured "Check My Machine" and "Secret Friend" as bonus tracks.
 The two songs were originally released as the B-sides of "Waterfalls" and "Temporary Secretary", respectively.
 In 1993, McCartney II was remastered and reissued on CD as part of "The Paul McCartney Collection" series with Wings' 1979 hit "Goodnight Tonight" added as a third bonus track.

 When the new remastered version was released on 13 June 2011 as part of the Paul McCartney Archive Collection, the album re-entered the UK charts at number 108.

-The album was reissued on 5 August 2022 in a boxset entitled McCartney I II III, consisting of 3 LPs or 3 CDs, along with the first and third albums of the trilogy.
+The album was reissued on 5 August 2022 in a box set entitled McCartney I II III, consisting of 3 LPs or 3 CDs, along with the first and third albums of the trilogy.